phpstan/phpstan/README.md

 ### Autoloading

-PHPStan uses Composer autoloader so the easiest way how to autoload classes is through the `autoload`/`autoload-dev` sections in composer.json.
+PHPStan uses Composer's autoloader by default.

+Use the `autoload`/`autoload-dev` sections in composer.json to configure autoloading.

 #### Specify paths to scan